Document Type : Research Article

 Abstract

-Purpose: Unethical behavior tarnishes organizational reputations, creates legal liabilities, and reduces public trust (Burke & Cooper, 2010).
-Meanwhile, within organizations, “[i]ncivility, bullying, and other bad behavior take a psychological, emotional, mental and physical toll on employees” (Porath, 2015, p.
-254).
-Van Buren, Greenwood, and Sheehan (2011) exhort human resource managers to “take up the responsibility of being the advocates for ethical HRM analysis and practice within their organizations”.
-Human resource executives, too, call upon members of their profession to play a pivotal role in leading ethical practice (Boudreau, 2015).
-Yet, knowledge of the morally correct action does not dependably promote that action (Walker, 2004).
-Individuals also need to care about moral criteria more than other considerations (Aquino & Reed, 2002; Blasi, 1994; Rest, 1994).
-But even when members of organizations know the ethically correct course of action and want to behave accordingly, the negative personal consequences associated with ethical action may deter them.
-“A person may be morally sensitive, may make good moral judgments, and may place high priority on moral values, but if the person wilts under pressure, is easily distracted or discouraged, is a wimp and weak-willed, then moral failure occurs” (Rest, 1994, p.
-24).
+Purpose: Unethical behavior tarnishes organizational reputations, creates legal liabilities, and reduces public trust.
+Meanwhile, within organizations, “[i]ncivility, bullying, and other bad behavior take a psychological, emotional, mental, and physical toll on employees”.
+Van Buren, Greenwood, and Sheehan exhort human resource managers to “take up the responsibility of being the advocates for ethical HRM analysis and practice within their organizations”.
+Human resource executives, too, call upon members of their profession to play a pivotal role in leading ethical practice.
+Yet, knowledge of the morally correct action does not dependably promote that action.
+Individuals also need to care about moral criteria more than other considerations.
+However, even when members of organizations know the ethically correct course of action and want to behave accordingly, the negative personal consequences associated with ethical action may deter them.
+“A person may be morally sensitive, make good moral judgments, and place high priority on moral values, but if the person wilts under pressure, is easily distracted or discouraged, is a wimp and weak-willed, then moral failure occurs”.
 Beyond the desire to pursue the principled path, members of organizations require ethical strength to reach their moral destination.
-In short, they often need moral courage to behave ethically(Comer & Sekerka, 2017).
-Considering the increasing importance of moral courage in organizations, the purpose of this article is to conceptualize and identify the antecedents and consequences of moral courage.
+In short, they often need moral courage to behave ethically.
+Considering the increasing importance of moral courage in organizations, this article aims to conceptualize and identify the antecedents and consequences of moral courage.

 Research Findings: In this research, the categories related to the concept of moral courage are, respectively, moralism (1), determination (2), boldness (3), and the categories related to the antecedents of moral courage, respectively, individual factors (1), The impact of leadership (2), social environment (3), internal and external control (4), comprehensive support (5), and categories related to the consequences of moral courage, respectively, positive individual consequences (1), positive social consequences (2), negative individual consequences (3), are ranked.
-Regarding the ranking of themes, moral behaviors in the conceptualization of moral courage and individual attitudes in the antecedents of moral courage and personal injuries in the consequences of moral courage are more important than other themes.
+Regarding the ranking of themes, moral behaviors in the conceptualization of moral courage, individual attitudes in the antecedents of moral courage, and personal injuries in the consequences of moral courage are more important than other themes.

-Limitations & Consequences: This research was conducted only with a comprehensive review of the literature and the obtained model requires a field and operational investigation in an organizational platform.
+Limitations & Consequences: This research was conducted only with a comprehensive review of the literature, and the obtained model requires a field and operational investigation in an organizational platform.

-Paper Type: Research Paper
+Paper Type: Original Paper

 Keywords